jfahmy/Prose-and-Babel-API/README.md

 # Prose-and-Babel-API:
 ## Experimenting with GRPC and prose generating scripts

-This respository holds the server code and resources needed to return Haikus, Markov Chain generated sentences, and Fibonacci poems, when they are requested from a GRPC client.
+This respository holds the server code and resources needed to return Haikus, Markov Chain generated sentences, and Fibonacci poems, when they are requested by a GRPC client.
 My GRPC client repository [lives here](https://github.com/jfahmy/BabelBots).
-However, after downloading the ProseAndBabel_pb2.py and ProseAndBabel_pb2_grpc.py files, this server can be used with any client.
-When working with a GRPC API, these two files serve to define the rpc method calls that are available between the server and client.
+ProseAndBabel_pb2.py and ProseAndBabel_pb2_grpc.py in this repository define the rpc method calls that are available to clients.

 ## Project Diagram
 ![Project Diagram](https://github.com/jfahmy/Images/blob/master/Babel%20Bots%20Diagram%20(1).png)